IQSS/open-source-at-harvard/README.md

 Please make a pull request against [github.tsv](github.tsv) to add your project to the list.

+There are enough projects listed that to download metadata about them from the GitHub API you must create a personal access token for yourself at https://github.com/settings/tokens and copy and paste it into a file called `.github-token`.

 Go 1.4 or higher is required to perform the following operations:

     go run download.go